adimascf/jamu_authentification/README.md

 custom bash and R scripts for processing, manipulating, reporting, etc.

 results of the alpha-testing using sample data from this https://doi.org/10.1038/s41598-020-75305-0 can be seen and explored further on https://drive.google.com/drive/folders/18opeF6hhzkbvrFdr3tEag1l2Jpv640H-?usp=sharing.
 Please raise issues, questions, or enhancements if you have.

-Next step:
-tidying the repository for the *beta testing* step using data from BPOM's herbal medicine metabarcoding data